oliverjessner/browsersize.app/README.md

 Authors: Felicitas Tomke, Oliver Jessner

-Visits [browsersize.app](https://browsersize.app) and displays the size of your browser window.
-Also tells you if your are zoomed in or out.
+Visits [browsersize.app](https://browsersize.app) and display the size of your browser window.
+It also tells you if your are zoomed in or out.

 ![](public/assets/images/screenshot.webp)